 Apples contain nutrients that help slow down the digestion of carbohydrates.
 They also help reduce glucose absorption and increase insulin in the blood stream.
 These are important because they help regulate your blood sugar.

 The fiber and antioxidants in apples are also great for improving your cardiovascular system!
-Research shows apple a day can help lower your LDL and total cholesterol.
+Research shows an apple a day can help lower your LDL and total cholesterol.

 1 medium w/o skin